mgbmix/mgbmix/content/INTRO TO MGBMIX/Mondo Megabits.md

 ![[mondologo.png]]

 [Mondo Megabits](https://www.mondomegabits.com/) is an NFT project headed by Sam Hyde and Jet Neptune.
 It is a multimedia comedy project depicting a satire of modern society framed in a pseudo-fictional card game.
-Each item released by the main development team represents a card from this fictional game.
+Each multimedia object released by the main development team represents a card from this fictional game.

 #### Relation to the -mgbmix- Project

-The [[Design Space|goal]] of the -mgxmix- project is to bring this [[Preface|fictional half-game]] into reality by fully developing its ruleset and card text. (-mgbmix- is unaffiliated with the main Mondo Megabits dev team)
+The [[Design Space|goal]] of the -mgxmix- project is to bring this [[Preface|fictional half-game]] into reality by fully developing its ruleset and card text. _(-mgbmix- is unaffiliated with the main Mondo Megabits dev team)_